fftab/burger/README.md

 [![fork this repo](https://githubbadges.com/fork.svg?user=fftab&repo=READMEGenerator&style=default)](https://github.com/fftab/READMEGenerator/fork)
 ## Description

 The Burger App demonstrates the usage of an ORM file and Handlebars files for Front-End (as opposed to HTML).
-It also demonstrated the MVC file structure.
+It also demonstrates the MVC file structure.

 ## Table of Contents